 Do you own an international business?
 And do you want to temporarily employ foreign workers in the Netherlands?
 You can make use of the arrangement under the International Trade Regulation (Regeling Internationaal Handelsverkeer).
 Under this arrangement you do not need to apply for a work permit.
 Note that the work must be temporary and the work cannot be performed by Dutch employees.
 Also, UWV must approve the arrangement.
 The foreign worker may need a visa, depending on their nationality, or a residence permit if they stay for longer than 3 months.

 A duty to notify posted workers is in place for employers from the EEA and Switzerland.
 When posting workers to the Netherlands, they must notify this via the Dutch online counter.
 This also applies to self-employed professionals in certain sectors who will be working temporarily in the Netherlands.
 As the client you should make sure the posted workers have been notified correctly.

 The Netherlands Labour Authority (NLA) monitors if the terms of employment for these workers are in accordance with the Terms of Employment Posted Workers in the EU Act (Wet arbeidsvoorwaarden gedetacheerde werknemers, WagwEU, in Dutch).

 If you wish to compare foreign applicants, you could decide to make use of Europass.
 Europass is a European Commission initiative for improving international mobility with regard to working and studying.
 It is available in all European languages.

-Is a foreign employee working for you on a hazardous task, such as the removal of asbestos or operation of a crane?
 In order to ensure that work is carried out safely and accidents are prevented, that person must have an adequate command of the Dutch language.
-As of 1 July 2013, this requirement also applies to temporary foreign employees who conduct hazardous tasks for you.
+This also applies to temporary foreign employees who conduct hazardous tasks.